slonopot/Museexmatch/README.md

 ### Features
 Using private Musixmatch API to get lyrics.
 Synced lyrics are supported.
+Pulling metadata from the file itself for MusicBee 3.6.8922+ which is not the main release at the moment.

 ### Installation
 Get a release and extract all .dll files into `%APPDATA%\MusicBee\Plugins\` directory.
 For portable version use `Plugins` directory.